The Ultimate Sleep Posture Guide: Finding Your Perfect Spinal Alignment

 How firm should my mattress be for good alignment?

 The best firmness is often medium-firm to firm, but it depends on your weight and position.
-Side sleepers generally need slightly more cushion (medium) for shoulder/hip relief, while back and stomach sleepers prefer firmer support to keep the core level.
+Side sleepers generally need slightly more cushion (medium) for shoulder/hip comfort, while back and stomach sleepers prefer firmer support to keep the core level.

 Can poor alignment cause headaches?